Deferred Compensation for Expatriates & Exit Tax Treatment

-Deferred Compensation Expatriation Tax Treatment: We summarize Deferred Compensation Expatriation Tax Treatment.
+Deferred Compensation Exit Tax Treatment for Expatriates: We summarize Deferred Compensation Expatriation Tax Treatment.
 The Expatriation rules are complex.
 When a person is ready to expatriate, and learns they are a covered expatriate, the first step is usually to (immediately) take stock of their worldwide assets to determine the mark-to-market outcome on unrealized gain.

 This article will discuss the deferred compensation rules.